 - In most situations, those students who arrived into one gateway and were then placed in a team linked to a different gateway will have to travel back to their original gateway the night before Departure Day.
 We are working with our partners to change the return international tickets but a majority of these tickets do not allow routing changes.
-The Regional Travel and Logistics Coordinator (RTLC) will be in touch with these students and their volunteers once we have confirmation from our partners.
+The RTLC will be in touch with these students and their volunteers once we have confirmation from our partners.

 - Schedules and detailed Departure Day information will be sent out no later than a week before the event.

 - A name tag mailing will be sent the week before Departure Day to the person listed in the EOS Activity Module in Global Link, which is usually the EOS Coordinator or Bus Chaperone.

 What AFS-USA Pays for: